disruptive-technologies/python-docs/docs/client/examples/fetch_event_history.rst

        start_time=seven_days_ago,
    )

-The response is a list of :ref:`Events <event>` which we can iterate through in a loop.
+The response is a list of :ref:`Events <client_events>` which we can iterate through in a loop.
 Within each event, various information is then extracted and printed.

 .. code-block:: python